cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 - The application needs to log the new request in the same way as we do now.
 - We should include the new request to the grammar and generate a new parser and lexer.
-- We should modify `getRequestTerminal()` method inside `test/e2e/pkg/grammar/checker.go` to return a grammar terminal for the new ABCI++ request.
+- We should add new requests to the list of supported requests.
+Namely, we should modify the function `isSupportedByGrammar()` in `test/e2e/pkg/grammar/checker.go` to return `true` for the new type of requests.

 ## Status